Carrooi/Node-EasyConfiguration/README.md

 ## Different environments

 You may need different configuration for different environments (like production or development).
-First thing you need to do, is put your current configuration into `common` section.
+First thing you need to do, is put your whole current configuration (also with all other sections - see below) into `common` section.

 **This feature is applied only to main config files, not to files included from `includes` section.**
 **It will be automatically turned on when there will be `common` section or section with name of current environment.**